LLMscribe/ShogScript/README.md

 This project is licensed under the MIT License.
 See [LICENSE](./LICENSE) for more details.

 ## TL;DR (Add this to your prompts for better writing)
-If nothing else, please enjoy our little ShogScript IELTS heuristic:
+If nothing else, please enjoy our little ShogScript IELTS heuristics:

 ```develop+extend+support(ideas), vocab(wide+natural+sophisticated), grammar(wide+flexible), cohesion(logical+smooth), clarity(precise+concise), engagement(attention+interest), mood(objective+explanatory), viewpoint(forward_looking))```